 The best part is, you have your fun stuff to look forward to.
 Your play time is much more satisfying than before because you chose things you really like, rather than frittering it away on idle web surfing or barely-watchable TV.
 And now you can really enjoy it because you know you deserve it.
 Because even if you only do 30 minutes a day on something you’ve been putting off, by Sunday you have produced three quality hours this week on something you may have been procrastinating on for very long time.
 Trust me, being a producer feels great!

-Activity:Pick up The Now Habit at the bookstore or library.
+Activity:Pick up The Now Habit.
 But even if you don’t have the book yet, you can try elements of The Unschedule.

 - Get out your planner, calendar or draw a chart where you can see a week at a time with each day broken down into hours.